trantathung2004/Voka-Vokka/README.md

 1.  **Install MySQL Workbench**: Download and install MySQL Workbench 8.0 CE.
 2.  **Start MySQL Server**: Ensure your local MySQL server is running (often installed alongside Workbench or separately).
 3.  **Create Database and User**:
     Open MySQL Workbench and connect to your local instance.
     Open a new query tab and run the `db_init.sql` script to create the necessary tables.
+4.  **Insert Test Data**:
+    Open a new query tab and run the `test_data.sql` script to insert test data into the database.

 ### 2. Backend Setup